Naghmeghdsi/Persian-Sentiment-LLMS_Comparison/README.md

 Run:

-notebooks/02_prompt_baseline.ipynb
+- `notebooks/02_prompt_baseline.ipynb`

 This notebook:

-Loads a multilingual or Persian pretrained transformer model from the Hugging Face Hub.
+- Loads a multilingual or Persian pretrained transformer model from the Hugging Face Hub.

-Designs Persian instruction / few-shot prompts for sentiment classification.
+- Designs Persian instruction / few-shot prompts for sentiment classification.

-Applies the prompts to the test set to predict sentiment labels.
+- Applies the prompts to the test set to predict sentiment labels.

-Computes Accuracy and macro F1-score.
+- Computes **Accuracy** and **macro F1-score**.

 This experiment serves as the zero-shot or few-shot baseline.